collapsed-stacks/startups/questions/12387/how-to-know-psychological-portrait-of-a-social-group.md

 - tagged: `marketing`, `market-research`
 - score: 1

-<p>Say, I know a social group which is a my target as customers for my product.
-How do I know their psychological portrait, motivation, mentality in general?</p>
+Say, I know a social group which is a my target as customers for my product.
+How do I know their psychological portrait, motivation, mentality in general?

-<p>Do services exist that can provide this data, reports on a budget?</p>
+Do services exist that can provide this data, reports on a budget?

-<p>How is this process usually performed by companies/startups to develop product properties in accordance to customers needs?</p>
+How is this process usually performed by companies/startups to develop product properties in accordance to customers needs?

 ## Answer 12624